 Do you like pinstripe suits?
 I used to – they’ve always been a staple of established fashion, and, well they’re what David Tennant’s Doctor wore on occasion.
 I’m not too keen on them anymore though, and it’s all down to Pinstripe.

 Developed by a single man for 5 years, Pinstripe is an atmospheric platformer/puzzler game.
-Also worthy of note is the fact that it’s published by Armour games – the Flash Games website.
+Also worthy of note is the fact that it’s published by Armor Games – the (formerly) Flash game website.

 In Pinstripe you must platform your way through a dark, twisted world to rescue your daughter, Bo, from the mysterious and supremely creepy Mr Pinstripe.
 There’s also puzzles, and while the puzzles are not too demanding on your grey matter, they are still pretty hard compared to most 2D platforming titles.
 Definitely worth stating, as we’re talking about the game’s genre, is the game’s jumping mechanic.
 It certainly took some time to get used to, both due to the loose, floating jumping, but also the fact that the background and platforms are sometimes hard to differentiate.